 Reasonably foreseeable future actions within the Project area would generally have beneficial impacts on wildlife in the area.
 Habitat would continue to be managed for multiple wildlife species, particularly in riparian and shoreline locations.
-The proposed reclassification to three Environmentally Sensitive Areas at Alpowa, Asotin Creek, and Knoxway HMUs would provide long-term protection which would benefit wildlife.
 The development and use of parks in Lewiston and Clarkston would have negligible impacts on wildlife, though vegetation plantings would have positive impacts.
 Added visitation at these sites, as the area population grows, may adversely impact certain wildlife species.